projectcalico/libcalico-go/docs/calicoctl/commands/get.md

 calicoctl get command.

 ```
-Set the ETCD server access information in the environment variables
-or supply details in a config file.

 Display one or many resources identified by file, stdin or resource type and name.

-Possible resource types include: policy

-By specifying the output as 'template' and providing a Go template as the value
+By specifying the output as 'go-template' and providing a Go template as the value
-of the --template flag, you can filter the attributes of the fetched resource(s).
+of the --go-template flag, you can filter the attributes of the fetched resource(s).

 Usage:
   calicoctl get ([--tier=<TIER>] [--hostname=<HOSTNAME>] [--scope=<SCOPE>] (<KIND> [<NAME>]) |